frabjous/fregeifier/README.md

 % FREGEIFIER:MATHTEXT
 ```

-When processing a "fregeified" math environment, the former will be replaced by any TeX-specific `header-includes:` content, and the latter by the LaTeX code used in the math fragment.
+When processing "fregeified" math, the former will be replaced by any TeX-specific `header-includes:` content, and the latter by the LaTeX code used in the math.

+Templates are fussy.
 There must be exactly one space between the `%` and the words in the template.

-The file `default-template.tex` can be consulted for comparison, and/or directly copied and modified.
+The file `default-template.tex` can be consulted for comparison, and/or directly copied and modified to suits one’s needs (e.g., specify different math fonts, etc.)

 ## Roadmap and TODO